Archive for the ‘Posts’ Category

 Apologies if the site appeared to be off-line for an extended period on Tuesday.

-But our hosts had a major outage which, at the time of writing this, still doesn’t appear to be fully resolved.
+The hosting company had a major outage which, at the time of writing this, still doesn’t appear to be fully resolved.

 Their level of service has left a lot to be desired recently, so plans are being made to move the site to somewhere that’s rather more reliable.